GAKIZA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 I/O Redirections and filters
-0-hello_world: Print to thescreen
+0-0-hello_world: Print to thescreen
-Printing Confused smiley
+1-Printing Confused smiley
-Command cat to display the content of a file
+2-Command cat to display the content of a file
+3-What about 2?
+Display the contents of two files